Kenny Higgs

 Higgs's best season was in 1980–81 with the 1980–81 Nuggets when he averaged 7.8 points, 2.0 rebounds and 5.7 assists per game.
-He also played several seasons in the Continental Basketball Association for the Utica Olympics, Detroit Spirits and Evansville Thunder.
+He also played several seasons in the Continental Basketball Association (CBA) for the Utica Olympics, Detroit Spirits and Evansville Thunder.
+He won a CBA championship with the Spirits in 1983.

 Born in Owensboro, Kentucky, Higgs led Owensboro High School to the 1972 KHSAA Sweet Sixteen State Championship with a 71–63 win over Elizabethtown at Freedom Hall in Louisville, Kentucky.

 His brother, Mark Higgs, is a former NFL running back.